-So-before I take you further down the rabbit hole with all this talk of excision, please avail yourself of the following sites that veterans have been using with confidence.
-If you find something on a site that confuses you, please reach out here, or join EndoMetropolis on FB, another great group for healthy dialogue and debate.
+Please avail yourself of the knowledge the following sites provide; endo veterans and advocates have been using these with confidence for years.
+If you find something on a site that confuses you, cross-check with one of the below sites, reach out here, or join a vetted group on Facebook (Nancy’s Nook, Endo Warriors or Endometropolis).
+These are groups dedicated to evidence-based treatments as well as healthy dialogue and debate.
 If we don’t know about our disease, we cannot advocate for ourselves when being treated by our physicians.

 Read in small bites, and try not to get overwhelmed.
 We’re gonna get to a place where we understand, but we are going to have to do it together.